Get found. Get booked. Our proven solar SEO strategies, keywords, schema, content, and backlinks that turn Google searches into real customers.

 Your on-site SEO for solar companies is in place; time to tackle off-site SEO, the part that builds your authority beyond your website.

 Without strong authority signals, Google is less likely to rank your pages high in search results.
-A proper link-building strategy is key, so let’s build you one using three methods.
+A proper editorial link building strategy is key, so let’s build you one using three methods.

 1. Guest posting means writing an article that shares your solar expertise, like installation tips, financing insights, or sustainability trends, and publishing it on another website with a link back to yours.

-2. Link insertion is when you add your link to an existing, relevant article, enhancing it with your professional input or data.
+2. Link insertion is when you insert a link in an existing, relevant article, enhancing it with your professional input or data..

 When selecting sites, focus on high-authority, solar-relevant domains (check their Domain Rating in Ahrefs).
 Good niche targets include:

-Next up, directory listings, which is adding your site to trusted directories boosts authority, visibility, and local search rankings.
+Next up, directory listings, which involve adding your site to trusted directories, boost authority, visibility, and local search rankings.

-When submitting your solar business, make sure to:
+When submitting your solar business for location-based backlink building, make sure to:

 Here’s how a complete solar directory profile should look: